This post may contain affiliate links. Read my disclosure policy.

 You might know and love all-American apple pie, with its two flaky and buttery layers of crust and a filling jam-packed with cinnamon-sugar coated apples.
 But there’s a different kind of apple pie that’s every bit as decadent, delicious, and centerpiece-worthy for holiday celebrations.

 Dutch apple pie has the same pie crust on the bottom but has a twist on top.
 Instead of a second crust, this version of apple pie has a crumbly, crispy streusel topping.
 It’s like a cross between a pie and an apple crisp and it’s a total winner in the dessert game.
 My version of apple crumb pie is gluten-free, so it’s the perfect allergy-friendly dessert for fall gatherings when apples are in season.

 Why You’ll Love This Recipe

-This pie has the best of both worlds: a buttery gluten-free crust on the bottom and a crumbly and sweet streusel topping.
+This will become your favorite gluten free apple pie because it has the best of both worlds: a buttery gluten-free crust on the bottom and a crumbly and sweet streusel topping.
 Inside, the filling is full of tart Granny Smith apples coated in cinnamon sugar for a truly nostalgic fall dessert.

 You can serve this cinnamon-spiced gluten-free pie for Thanksgiving, Christmas, or any occasion.
 I love how it lets seasonal apples shine in a unique way.
 And despite having no gluten, the pie crust is tender, flaky and holds all of that hearty apple filling like a champion.
 If you’re a pie person, my gluten-free pie crust recipe is one you’re going to want to keep on hand for all of your favorite desserts.